Pearl Petroleum: History

 Pearl Petroleum's investment in the Kurdistan Region of Iraq's gas project is one of the largest private sector investments in the KRI's oil and gas sector and provides electricity supply to over five million people in northern Iraq.
-Multinational professional services firm, PwC estimated that the project contributed between USD 10.7 billion and USD 18.3 billion to the KRI’s GDP in 2017 through the delivery of electricity, with the fuel cost savings substitution by gas to the KRG from the project’s inception to 2017 amounting to USD 19.2 billion.
+Multinational professional services firm, PwC estimated that the project contributed between US$10.7 billion and US$18.3 billion to the KRI's GDP in 2017 through the delivery of electricity, with the fuel cost savings substitution by gas to the KRG from the project's inception to 2017 amounting to US$19.2 billion.
 The reduction of greenhouse gas emissions following the transition from diesel to gas at both Erbil and Chemchemal power plants was estimated to be 29 million tonnes of carbon dioxide equivalent up to 31 December 2017.

 In August 2017, the KRG awarded Pearl Petroleum investment opportunities in blocks 19 and 20, which are adjacent to the Khor Mor field.
 Gas sales commenced in late 2018.

 In 2019, Pearl Petroleum signed a 20-year gas sales agreement with the KRG to enable production and sales of an additional 250 e6ft3/d at standard conditions by 2021 to further support local electricity generation.
 The USD 700 million expansion, currently underway at the Khor Mor plant, is to include two production trains in addition to the drilling of new wells to raise gas production to 900 e6ft3/d by the end of 2023.
 The consortium has appointed an engineering, procurement and construction (EPC) contractor to deliver the first of the two production trains at the Khor Mor plant.
 The first phase will increase production output by 60 percent to 650 e6ft3/d by Q1 2022 while the second phase of the expansion will eventually bring total production to 900 e6ft3/d.